If you're new to Mesos

 Start any framework schedulers using the same

-From now on, the Mesos masters and slaves all communicate with ZooKeeper to find out which master is the current leading master.
-This is in addition to the usual communication between the leading master and the slaves.
+From now on, the Mesos masters and agents all communicate with ZooKeeper to find out which master is the current leading master.
+This is in addition to the usual communication between the leading master and the agents.

 In addition to ZooKeeper, one can get the location of the leading master by sending an HTTP request to /redirect endpoint on any master.